HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 ### Custom Settings

 Custom Settings are loaded from `S7Central.json` in `Osiris Data`.
-Custom settings are applied automatically when `ModuleLoadStarted` event triggers, but can be reapplied whenever the host-user wants, using the modmenu.
+Custom settings are applied automatically when the `ModuleLoadStarted` event triggers, but can be reapplied whenever the host-user wants, using the mod-menu.
 Collections are automatically rebuilt everytime settings are refreshed.
 The mod-menu shows whether you're using the **default** settings or **custom** ones.
 Some simple settings can be toggled on-or-off from the mod-menu itself.

 ## UI-Components-Library Integration